bradduthie/blog/_posts/2017-07-03-generalised-management-strategy-evaluation.md

 sufficient number of juvenile and adult resources (where juveniles are defined as individuals born in the same time step as the current time step).
-The orange line shows the mean percent yield (right axis) of landscape production which may be decreased by resources if resources consume crops on the landscape (see `res_consume`).
-The middle right panel would show the percent yield of each individual stakeholder's given `land_ownership = TRUE`, with solid line colours reflecting yield from identically coloured plots in the upper right paenl.
+The orange line shows the mean percent yield (right axis) of landscape production, which may be decreased by resources if resources consume crops on the landscape (see `res_consume`).
+The middle right panel would show the percent yield of each individual stakeholder's given `land_ownership = TRUE`, with solid line colours reflecting yield from identically coloured plots in the upper right panel.

 The lower left and right plots show manager policy and stakeholder actions over time, respectively.
 Under default simulation parameter